MS SQL Server Backup

 • If you intend to execute this backup plan on a constant periodic basis, select the Recurring (advanced) option.
 Configure these settings on the next step

-• To stop the backup plan in case it continues suspiciously long, select Stop the plan if it runs for check box, then specify the plan run duration
+• To stop the backup plan in case it continues suspiciously long, select Stop the plan if it runs longer than check box, then specify the plan run duration

 • To run the backup plan after the computer is on in case the backup plan run has been missed, select the Run missed scheduled plan immediately when computer starts up check box